 - Recycling and collection service vendors.

-- Supplier representatives (companies that you purchase materials and goods from).
+- Supplier representatives (companies from which you purchase goods).

 Frequently Asked Questions

 - How do I get started reducing, reusing and recycling my hospital waste?

 - What do I do with the various material types generated in the hospital?

 - What do I do with organics and food waste?

 - Where can I get information on Mandatory Commercial Organics Recycling?

 - Are case studies available?